TAMULib/IRIIIFService/CONTRIBUTING.md

 <a name="readme-top"></a>
-# Contributing To IRIIIFService
+# Contributing to Institutional Repository International Image Interoperability Framework Service

-Though IRIIIFService is developed and maintained by Texas A&M University Libraries, we welcome community contributions.
+Though *Institutional Repository International Image Interoperability Framework (IRIIIF) Service* is developed and maintained by Texas A&M University Libraries, we welcome community contributions.
-Involvement in IRIIIFService can take many forms:
+Involvement in *IRIIIF Service* can take many forms.

 <div align="right">(<a href="#readme-top">back to top</a>)</div>

 ## Using

-Deploying IRIIIFService and trying it out at your own institution is itself a way of contributing to the development process.
+Deploying *IRIIIF Service* and trying it out at your own institution is itself a way of contributing to the development process.
 For more information on deployment strategies please see the [Deployment Guide][deployment-guide].

-[deployment-guide]: DEPLOYING.md

 <div align="right">(<a href="#readme-top">back to top</a>)</div>

 ## Filing Issues

-Once you are using IRIIIFService the creation of new issues through GitHub is a major method of contribution towards IRIIIFService development.
+Once you are using *IRIIIF Service* the creation of new issues through GitHub is a major method of contribution towards *IRIIIF Service* development.
 Issues can be motivated by the discovery of a bug in the software, or by the desire to see either new features added or see changes to existing features.

 There are two primary types of issues: